asgs/annotation-processor-demo/README.md

 </li>
 </ul>

 As you could see, it is just a silly use case I'm came up with; but there are a lot of scenarios where Annotations could be [handy](https://stackoverflow.com/questions/1372876/how-and-where-are-annotations-used-in-java#answer-1918154).
-It's become a trend for Java libraries, frameworks to be annotation-driven these days (including JavaEE).
+It's become a [trend](http://annotatiomania.com/) for Java libraries frameworks to be annotation-driven these days (including JavaEE).

 <b>Build and Run</b>

 The project is built using Maven, so `mvn -e clean package exec:exec` is what you need to build the project and see the demo.